-There will not be any additional fees associated with this program.
-Kaskaskia College will issue the college transcript for all credit earned under this program.
+There are no additional fees associated with this program.
+Kaskaskia College will issue the transcript for all college credit earned through this program.
 It will be the responsibility of the student to request the Kaskaskia College transcript when entering other colleges or universities.

-The following courses will be offered for Dual Credit for the 2022-2023 school year:
+The following courses will be offered for dual credit for the 2023-2024 school year: